 In this article, we will briefly look into the causes of painful periods, their connection to fertility, and period pain relief tips.

-Period pains, or dysmenorrhoea, typically happen in young women and girls in their teens at the beginning of menstruation.
+Period pains, or dysmenorrhea, typically happen in young women and girls in their teens at the beginning of menstruation.
 A chemical called prostaglandin causes menstrual cramps.
 They cause the uterine muscles to contract, aiding in the removal of the uterine lining.
-Inducing delivery and labour contractions are two other functions of prostaglandins.
+Inducing delivery and labor contractions are two other functions of prostaglandins.

 If the levels of prostaglandins increase, it can trigger intense uterine contractions, causing oxygen to cut off temporarily to the parts of the muscle leading to painful periods.